cruzaniovillarreal/junit-tests/README.md

 ### Part One: The Test Driven Development Cycle (Red, Green, Refactor)

 We will follow the best practices of TDD, and we will create our tests first and write production code once we see the test fail.
-We will create a `Student` and a `test.java.StudentTest` class for a grades application, before you start let's analyse the requirements for the `Student` class:
+We will create a `Student` and a `StudentTest` class for a grades application, before you start let's analyse the requirements for the `Student` class:

 - `id` should be a `long` number used to represent a "unique user" in our application.
 - `name` is a `String` that holds the name of the student.
 - `grades` is an `ArrayList` that contains a list of `Integer` numbers.

 1. Create a new branch called `students-tests` and read carefully the next instructions.
-1. Create a `test.java.StudentTest.java` class file inside of `src/test/java` (you might have to create these folders yourself) and remember to write the test before the actual production code.
+1. Create a `StudentTest.java` class file inside of `src/test/java` (you might have to create these folders yourself) and remember to write the test before the actual production code.
 We will simulate the `C(reate) R(ead)` from the `CRUD` functionality in our grades application, you should be able to test and create the following requirements:

     - The `Student` class should have a constructor that sets both the name and id property, it initializes the grades property as an empty ArrayList.
     - The `Student` class should have the following methods: